Jennine Capó Crucet

 Jennine Capó Crucet is the author of Make Your Home Among Strangers and a story collection, How to Leave Hialeah, winner of the Iowa Short Fiction Award, John Gardner Book Prize, and Devil’s Kitchen Reading Award.
 She was raised in Miami and is currently assistant professor of English and Ethnic Studies at the University of Nebraska-Lincoln.

-Make Your Home Among Strangers has been adopted for First-Year Experience programs at:
+Make Your Home Among Strangers has been adopted for over thirty-five First-Year Experience programs:

-Albion College (MI); California State University Channel Islands; Central College (IA); The College of New Jersey; Elon University (NC); College of the Holy Cross (MA); George Mason University (VA); Hollins University (VA); Holy Names University (CA); Kalamazoo College (MI); Knox College (IL); Maryville University (MO); New College of Florida; Northern Illinois University; Saint Mary’s College (CA); St. Cloud State University ACE Program (MN); University of Massachusetts, Amherst; University of Miami; University of Minnesota School of Education and Human Development; University of North Carolina, Asheville; Ventura College (CA); Whitman College (WA)
+Albion College (MI) (two consecutive years!); California State University, Channel Islands; Central College (IA) (two consecutive years!); The College of New Jersey; Doane University; Elon University (NC); College of the Holy Cross (MA); George Mason University (VA); Georgia Southern University; Hartwick College (NY); Hollins University (VA); Holy Names University (CA); Kalamazoo College (MI); Knox College (IL); Maryville University (MO) (two consecutive years!); Mount Saint Mary’s College (CA); New College of Florida; Northern Illinois University; Regis College (MA); Saint Mary’s College (CA); Simmons College (MA); St. Cloud State University’s ACE Program (MN); University of Massachusetts, Amherst; University of Miami; University of Minnesota School of Education and Human Development (two consecutive years!); University of Nebraska, Lincoln’s School of Journalism; University of North Carolina, Asheville; University of St. Joseph (CT); Ventura College (CA); Whitman College (WA)